Another version of the fanny pack?

 LARGE MODEL VIEW

-Turn pieces P5 and P6 (leather and lining) over and topstitch 3 mm from the edge, stopping 1 cm from the bottom for the large model and 2 cm from the bottom for the small model.
+Turn pieces P5 and P6 (leather and lining) and topstitch 3 mm from the edge, stopping 1 cm from the bottom for the large model and 2 cm from the bottom for the small model.

 SMALL MODEL VIEW

-Cut off any excess lining around the leather if there is any.
+Trim any excess lining around the leather.

 SMALL MODEL VIEW